akutz/go-generics-the-hard-way/04-getting-going/03-structs.md

 }
 ```

-So far I think this should make sense as it does no differ _too_ much from what we have already covered.
+So far I think this should make sense as it does not differ _too_ much from what we have already covered.
 However, the next step _is_ new -- defining a function on a generic struct.
 One of the use cases is:

 > has a function for printing the ID and sum